List of banks in Nepal

-The Nepal Rastra Bank has licensed 107 BFIs as of mid-Jan 2025 and 4 of them are declared problematic a& transactions are suspended.
+The Nepal Rastra Bank has licensed 103 BFIs as of mid-july 2026 and a development bank and 2 finance companies are declared problematic a& transactions are suspended.
+Among them, 50 are BFIs that conduct general banking, and 50 are microfinance institutions that serve deprived women in society by providing loans.
 This is a list of banks and financial institutions in Nepal licensed by the Nepal Rastra Bank and their branches/ extension counters.

 Class A: Commercial banks

 Commercial banks are classified as Class "A" banks by the Nepal Rastra Bank.
-There are 20 commercial banks as of Mid July 2025.
+There are 20 commercial banks as of Mid July 2026.